certbot/certbot/README.md

 *   Prevent RST attacks from revealing email contents in transit between major MTAs that support STARTTLS.
 *   Prevent MITM attacks at the DNS, SMTP, TLS, or other layers from revealing same.
-*   Zero or minimal decrease to deliverability rates unless network attacks are actually occurring
+*   Zero or minimal decrease to deliverability rates unless network attacks are actually occurring.
+*   Create feedback-loops on targeted attacks and bulk surveilance in an opt-in, anonymized way.

 ## Non-goals